 - Pre heat oven to 400 F.

-- bring a large pot of well salted water to boil.
+- bring a large pot of well salted water to boil with the whole garam masala.
 Add un-soaked rice to boil, and boil and strain rice.

 - Assembling the Masterpiece

 - Take a wide mouthed oven safe pot, and start to layer your chicken sauce/biryani masala and rice in the following order: sauce (no meat or potatoes) as an initial base, half of the rice, meat and potatoes, condiments( sprinkling of cilantro, green chillies, browned onions, sliced lemon), meat/potatoes, rice, condiments.
 Layer as many times as necessary given your layer thickness ending with the thin garnish of condiments.

 - Drizzle dissolved food colour/milk mixture over your layered rice/masala.